 Our very fluffy, slightly scruffy, Maltese called Sonny.
 I love all animals, house rabbits especially!
 If you have pets, feel free to send photos of them along with your enquiry :)

 My ridiculously amazing husband, Wes.
 He has my heart in every way possible, I am beyond lucky to have found him!
 Last but by no means least, our incredible son Ted, who completed our family in 2021.

-I also love old people, F&M tea, indoor climbing, dancing badly to hip-hop, collecting mugs (but I have 78 now so I should really stop), watching endless re-runs of Frasier, Schitts Creek, Mad Men, Blackadder, Ab Fab etc. Oh and I have an addiction to buying, building, then having no where to put, Lego.
-I also have a weakness for Dark Mochas.
-I haven't quite matured to proper grown up coffee just yet.
+I also love indoor climbing, jigsaws, dancing badly to hip-hop, collecting mugs (but I have 78 now so I should really stop), watching endless re-runs of Frasier, Schitts Creek, Mad Men, Blackadder, Ab Fab etc. Oh and I have an addiction to buying, building, then having no where to put, Lego.
+In 2023 I finally matured into drinking coffee.
+Dark Mocha in the morning, and a Cortado in the afternoon.

 I am also a chatterbox and can quite easily go on for hours, so if you'd like to know more then please get in touch and just ask! :)

 Who I am in terms of style